tnichols217/notes/CSDS 391/P/2-extra.md

 ![[Pasted image 20231128190829.png]]

-After training the same model over all the different optimizers, with layers of 8 and 8,
+After training the same model over all the different optimizers, with layers of 8 and 8, I found that the best optimizers were ORMSprop, Adam, then Nadam in that order.